 If contrast dye is used, you will be removed from the scanner after the first set of scans has been completed.
 A second set of scans will be taken after the contrast dye has been given.

 If contrast dye is used for your procedure, you may feel some effects when the dye is injected into the IV line.
 These effects include a warm flushing sensation, a salty or metallic taste in the mouth, a brief headache, or nausea.
 These effects usually last for a few moments.
+Tell the technologist if you feel pain or tingling when the contrast is injected.

 You should tell the technologist if you feel any breathing difficulties, sweating, numbness, or heart palpitations.